ga4gh-beacon/beacon-v2/docs/variant-queries.md

 	and `alternateBases`

-[^1]: The VRS annotations refer to the status from v1.3 (2022) when the new class `CopyNumberChange` ([discussion...](https://github.com/ga4gh/vrs/issues/404#issuecomment-1472599849)) with the use of the EFO terms.
+[^1]: The VRS annotations refer to the status at v1.2 (2022).
+The GA4GH VRS team is currently (Spring 2023) preparing an updated specification which will introduce the new class `CopyNumberChange` ([discussion...](https://github.com/ga4gh/vrs/issues/404#issuecomment-1472599849)) with the use of the EFO terms (including a new term for `high level deletion (EFO:0020073)` in the April 2023 EFO release).
 [^2]: While the use of VCF derived (`DUP`, `DEL`) values had been introduced with beacon v1, usage of these terms has always been a _recommendation_ rather than an integral part of the API.
 We now encourage the support of more specific terms (particularly EFO) by Beacon developers.
-As example, the Progentix Beacon API [uses EFO terms](http://progenetix.org/search/) but provides an internal term expansion for legacy `DUP`, `DEL` support.
+As example, the Progentix Beacon API [uses EFO terms](https://progenetix.org/search/) but provides an internal term expansion for legacy `DUP`, `DEL` support.
 [^3]: VCFv4.4 introduces an `SVCLAIM` field to disambiguate between _in situ_ events (such as tandem duplications; known _adjacency_/ _break junction_: `SVCLAIM=J`) and events where e.g. only the
 change in _abundance_ / _read depth_ (`SVCLAIM=D`) has been determined.
 Both **J** and **D** flags can be combined.
-[^4]: VRS did not adopt the "amplification" term due to possible inconsistencies